$\Upsilon$ absorption cross sections by nucleons

 Charmonium states analogous to bottomonium are also affected in QGP due to color Debye screening.
 In this case the suppression was first studied in NA50 \cite{NA50} experiment at CERN and then by PHENIX at BNL \cite {PHENIX2007}.
 Like $\Upsilon$ the observed suppression in $J/\psi$ could be the blend of different effects occurring in the deconfined and the hadronic states of the matter.
 Absorption cross sections of $J/\psi $ by light mesons and nucleons, which are required to study the effect interaction with the comovers, are rather well studied as compared to $\Upsilon $.
-Empirical studies of $J/\psi $ photoproduction from nucleons/nuclei \cite{Hufner1998} and $J/\psi $ production from nucleon-nucleus \cite{Kharzeev1997} interactions show that $J/\psi $-nucleon cross sections range from $\sim 1$ mb to $\sim 7$ mb.
+Empirical studies of $J/\psi $ photo-production from nucleons/nuclei \cite{Hufner1998} and $J/\psi $ production from nucleon-nucleus \cite{Kharzeev1997} interactions show that $J/\psi $-nucleon cross sections range from $\sim 1$ mb to $\sim 7$ mb.
 Theoretically, these cross sections have been calculated using perturbative QCD \cite{Kharzeev1994}, QCD\ sum-rule approach \cite {sum-rule}, quark potential models \cite{quark models} and meson-baryon exchange models based on the hadronic Lagrangian having SU(4) flavor symmetry \cite{Haglin2000,Lin2000,Liu2001}.
 The values of the cross sections obtained from quark potential model and meson-baryon exchange models tend to agree with the empirical values, but are much larger than those from pQCD or QCD sum-rule approach.
 The higher values of the cross sections suggest that the absorption of $J/\psi $ by the comovers may play significant role.
 On the other hand it is also suggested in Refs. \cite{regen,Braun2000} that at higher collision energy accessible at LHC, large $c\overline{c}$ pairs production could result into $J/\psi $ enhancement due to heavy quark stopping effect in QGP.
 Recent studies of $J/\psi $ in ALICE (A Large Ion Collider Experiment) at LHC has hinted at this regeneration effect \cite {ALICE2011}.